IBM-Bluemix-Docs/containers/cs_tutorials.md

 # Tutorial: Creating clusters
 {: #cs_cluster_tutorial}

-Deploy and manage your own Kubernetes cluster in {{site.data.keyword.Bluemix_short}}.
-You can automate the deployment, operation, scaling, and monitoring of containerized apps in a cluster of independent compute hosts called worker nodes.
+Deploy and manage a Kubernetes cluster in {{site.data.keyword.Bluemix_short}}.
+You can automate the deployment, operation, scaling, and monitoring of containerized apps in a cluster.
 {:shortdesc}

 In this tutorial series, you can see how a fictional public relations firm uses Kubernetes capabilities to deploy a containerized app in {{site.data.keyword.Bluemix_notm}}.
 Leveraging {{site.data.keyword.toneanalyzerfull}}, the PR firm analyzes their press releases and receives feedback.